loucadufault/louca_dufault_test/Question_C/README.md

 The intention of client is to retrieve a data from the cache by providing the value's key

 ### Precondition
-Client has been assigned to an operational proxy server The assigned proxy server holds a reference to the origin server The LRUCache of the assigned proxy server has a miss callback provided that accepts a key parameter and returns a value (by retrieving the value directly from the origin server)
+Client has been assigned to an operational proxy server.

+The assigned proxy server holds a reference to the origin server.

+The LRUCache of the assigned proxy server has a miss callback provided that accepts a key parameter and returns a value (by retrieving the value directly from the origin server).

 ### Main Scenario
-Client performs a get method call on its assigned proxy instance providing the key as a parameter The proxy instance transmits the get method call to a get method call on its  internal LRUCache instance with the same key The LRUCache instance contains a valid (not expired) copy of the value (cache hit), and it is retrieved by its key and returned to the Proxy instance caller, that returns the value to the requesting client
+Client performs a get method call on its assigned proxy instance providing the key as a parameter.

+The proxy instance transmits the get method call to a get method call on its  internal LRUCache instance with the same key.

+The LRUCache instance contains a valid (not expired) copy of the value (cache hit), and it is retrieved by its key and returned to the Proxy instance caller, that returns the value to the requesting client.

- As a side effect, the value retrieved from the LRUCache instance of the client's assigned proxy is placed back in the cache as the MRU item indexed by its key
+As a side effect, the value retrieved from the LRUCache instance of the client's assigned proxy is placed back in the cache as the MRU item indexed by its key.

 ### Alternative scenario
-Client performs a get method call on its assigned proxy instance providing the key as a parameter The proxy instance transmits the get method call to a get method call on its  internal LRUCache instance with the same key The LRUCache instance does not contain a valid (not expired) copy of the value (cache miss), and it transmits the get method to its miss callback
+Client performs a get method call on its assigned proxy instance providing the key as a parameter.

+The proxy instance transmits the get method call to a get method call on its  internal LRUCache instance with the same key.

+The LRUCache instance does not contain a valid (not expired) copy of the value (cache miss), and it transmits the get method to its miss callback.

-The miss callback should be a get method on the origin instance, which is expected to accept a key parameter and return a value by retrieving from its database
+The miss callback should be a get method on the origin instance, which is expected to accept a key parameter and return a value by retrieving from its database.

-The miss callback produces the value indexed by the key as it appears in the central repository persistence, and returns it up the call stack until it is returned to client by the initial get method call performed on the client's assigned proxy
+The miss callback produces the value indexed by the key as it appears in the central repository persistence, and returns it up the call stack until it is returned to client by the initial get method call performed on the client's assigned proxy.

-As a side effect, the value retrieved from the origin server is placed in the LRUCache instance of the client's assigned proxy as the MRU item indexed by its key and its last refresh timestamps are reset to the current time
+As a side effect, the value retrieved from the origin server is placed in the LRUCache instance of the client's assigned proxy as the MRU item indexed by its key and its last refresh timestamps are reset to the current time.

 ## Put data in proxy server and reflect change in repository persistence
 ### Actor
 Client

 ### Intention
-The intention of the client is to place data in the cache by providing a value and it's key
+The intention of the client is to place data in the cache by providing a value and it's key.

 ### Precondition